-Sometimes when creating base objects you want to create methods that are overridable by object that inherit the base object, but keep the methods from being public.
-However, the compiler throws an exceptions when you try to define a method as “Private Abstract”.
+Sometimes when creating base objects you want to create methods that are overridden by object that inherit the base object, but keep the methods from being public.
+However, the compiler throws an exceptions when you try to define a method as Private Abstract.

 Why doesn’t the compiler like “Private Abstract” methods?

-Simple, you just declare the method as “Protected Abstract”.
+Simple, you just declare the method as Protected Abstract.
 Protected defines that the method is only accessible from within the class that declared it, and from within any derived class.